Fro-Q/Fro-Q.github.io/docs/posts/build_a_blog_site_11.md

         uses: actions/checkout@v4
         with:
           fetch-depth: 0 # Not needed if lastUpdated is not enabled
-          # [!code highlight:3]
-      - uses: pnpm/action-setup@v3 # Uncomment this block if you're using pnpm
+      - uses: pnpm/action-setup@v3 # Uncomment this block if you're using pnpm  [!code highlight:3]
         with:
           version: 9 # Not needed if you've set "packageManager" in package.json
       # - uses: oven-sh/setup-bun@v1 # Uncomment this if you're using Bun